htcondor/htcondor/docs/version-history/stable-release-series-86.rst

    to be transferred to the wrong directory on Windows.
 This would usually cause output file transfer to fail. :ticket:`6747`
--  Fixed a bug that could cause grid-type ``condor`` jobs under the grid universe to fail if the job’s sandbox is transferred more than once.
+-  Fixed a bug that could cause grid-type ``condor`` jobs under the grid universe to fail if the job's sandbox is transferred more than once.
    :ticket:`6791`
 -  Fixed a bug where Singularity would not be usable if Docker was not installed. :ticket:`6772`